lawRossi/doc2graph/README.md

 #### 6.Entity Linking

- Noun phrases are linked to Dbpedia so that they are canonicalized.
+ Noun phrases are linked to the corresponding entities in Dbpedia so that they are canonicalized.

 ### sentence simplification